 MiFi is a line of compact wireless routers produced by Novatel Wireless that act as mobile Wi-Fi hotspots.
 MiFi stands for ‘My Wi-Fi’.
 The MiFi can be connected to a mobile phone (cellular) carrier and provide internet access for up to 5 devices.
 The MiFi works at a distance up to 10 m (30ft) and will provide internet or network access to any WiFi enabled peripheral device.

 You can buy Mifi devices much cheaper if you sign up for 2 year service with one of the major cellular carriers.
-If you prefer to go month-to-month , here are some no-contract Mifi devices you can buy.
-This link has many Mifi devices you can buy online.
+If you prefer to go month-to-month, here are some no-contract Mifi devices you can buy.
+Amazon has many Mifi devices available for a good price.